 Although it is by no means the most energy-efficient in terms of the ratio of available energy to harvested energy, solar power is abundant in developing countries and can be harnessed for generating electricity.

-Recently, development and provision of solar-powered devices to low-income countries has gained momentum.
+Recently, the development and provision of solar-powered devices to low-income countries have gained momentum.
 Programs like Solar Electric Light Fund and Solar Sisters work to empower the populations living in extreme poverty through the provision of electricity and related resources.

 d.light is also one such initiative.
 Its goal is to provide electricity to people in developing countries.
 According to its estimates based on its customers’ feedback, d.light has helped more than 50 million people worldwide with its program.